Bakaniko/OSGeoLive-doc/doc/quickstart/postgis_quickstart.rst

 You can use the graphical database client ``pgAdmin III`` from the Databases menu to query and modify your database non-spatially.
 This is the official client for PostgreSQL, and lets you use SQL to manipulate your data tables.
-You can find and launch pgAdmin III from the Databases folder, existing on the OSGeo Live Desktop.
+You can find and launch pgAdmin III from the Databases folder, existing in the OSGeoLive.

 .. image:: /images/projects/postgis/postgis_pgadmin_main_window.png
   :scale: 50 %